BenjaminThChristensen/Master_thesis/pi_setup/README.md

 # Raspberry Pi Setup (Companion Computer)

-This setup turns the Pi Zero 2 W into a companion computer for MAVROS, telemetry logging, and camera-based geo-tagging.
+This setup turns the Pi Zero 2 W into a companion computer with ROS2 and automated scripts for MAVROS and logging.

 ---